top of page

 Click here to learn more.

-• Many personal statements fall foul of listing various medicine-related activities (volunteering, work experience, etc), however, fail to demonstrate any form of learning, and only draw weak/generalised conclusions.
+• Many personal statements fall foul of listing various medicine-related activities (volunteering, work experience, etc), but fail to demonstrate any form of learning, and only draw weak / generalised conclusions.

 •